Xon77/Live4Bubbles/README.md

 - **[Pulsar](https://pulsar-edit.dev/)** - Text editor for live coding,
 - **[pulsar-tidalcycles](https://web.pulsar-edit.dev/packages/tidalcycles)** - Pulsar package for Tidal Cycles integration.

 💡 **Tip:** You can use my variation of [pulsar-tidalcycles](https://github.com/Xon77/pulsar-tidalcycles) which adds the ability to select lines from different splits, in addition to the original feature of selecting from different tabs.
+You can also find or add the code changed via [this link](https://github.com/tidalcycles/pulsar-tidalcycles/compare/master...Xon77:pulsar-tidalcycles:master).

 ✨ **Recommended:** Install the [SuperCollider sc3-plugins](https://supercollider.github.io/sc3-plugins) for extended synthesis capabilities.